natalieagus/50002/docs/Labs/lab4.md

 Then, you shall **paste** the implementation of your 32-bit ALU unit created in Lab 3: ALU.
 Be sure to include **all** files required by your `alu.luc`.

+### Checkoff & Questionnaire
 {: .important}
-Since there's only 1 FPGA per group, you need to work through this lab as a 1D group during class and **obtain checkoff as a group** by the end of the Lab next week.
+Since there's only 1 FPGA per group, you need to work through this lab as a 1D group during class and **obtain checkoff as a group** by the stipulated due date (consult course handout).
 However each person must still submit the lab questionnaire **individually**.
-For the checkoff next week, <span class="orange-bold">only group members who are present gain the marks (unless valid LOA)</span>.
+For checkoff, <span class="orange-bold">only group members who are present gain the marks (unless valid LOA)</span>. **Contact** your cohort TAs and make appointment to meet them in-person (outside of class hour) You should checkoff as a group.</span> Only 1 rep per group will do for the checkoff, but there will be QnA.
+Hence, it is up to you if you want to send more people for the checkoff.

-You are <span style="color:#ff791a; font-weight: bold;">not required</span> to submit your code for this lab, only to show your implementation to your TA and instructors by the end of the Lab next week.
-Simply head to eDimension and do the lab **questionnaire** by the stipulated due date.
+You are <span style="color:#ff791a; font-weight: bold;">not required</span> to submit your code for this lab, only to show your implementation to your TA and instructors by the stipulated due date (consult course handout).
+Simply head to eDimension and complete the lab **questionnaire** before the due date.

 ## Related Class Materials
 The lecture notes on [Building the Beta CPU](https://natalieagus.github.io/50002/notes/betacpu), and [Designing an Instruction Set](https://natalieagus.github.io/50002/notes/instructionset) are closely related to this lab.